 A tale of little numbers affecting big numbers

-A CEO asked, how can we encourage integrated working across international boundaries, help competing groups be more outward-focused, and improve business sense?
+A CEO asked: how can we encourage integrated working across international boundaries, help competing groups be more outward-focused, and improve business sense?

 Caption thats fairly long-winded and occupies a wider space.

-A global business was developing a revolutionary €200 million technology, but had discovered the diameters of two essential connecting tubes differed by 1.5mm, not for technical reasons, but for all too human reasons — personality differences between two departmental heads.
+This company but had discovered the diameters of two essential connecting tubes differed by 1.5mm, not for technical reasons, but for all too human reasons — personality differences between two departmental heads.

 How, asked the CEO, can we encourage integrated working across international boundaries, help competing groups to be more outward-focused, and improve business sense?